 Step 6

 Once your appliance is ready, you’ll come in for a fitting.
 Ongoing follow-ups allow us to make adjustments as needed and ensure your appliance continues to support healthy breathing, reduce snoring, and improve sleep quality over time.
+We consider this an important part of our commitment to tending to your well-being.

 Step 7